Thyroid article- RoidsStore.com

 The thyroid gland needs Iodate.

-Many persons have a serious lack of Iodate, in the moment, it is measured with the urine analysis.
-And more persons have a moderated deficiency of Iodate or under the optimal level.
+Many persons have a serious lack of Iodate, at the moment, it is measured with the urine analysis.
+And more persons have a moderated deficiency of Iodate or are under the optimal level.
 The diet can assure sufficient Iodine, but most of the time it doesn't.
-Let take a look on some food and on iodate salt.
-We talk about iodate, not iodine because this is the form that can be digested by the people.
+Let's take a look at some food and iodate salt.
+We talk about iodate, not iodine because this is the form that can be digested by people.
 Usually, it is used potassium iodate, iodine linked with potassium.
-Sodium in a pure form is very corrosive, burning the skin and the tissues by interacting with them.
+Sodium is a pure form that is very corrosive, burning the skin and the tissues by interacting with them.

 A lot of salt brands do not meet the iodate concentration written on the wrapping, so it is necessary a little more salt in order to have a sufficient contribution of iodate.

 In general, fast food and processed food do not have iodate, even some restaurants, do not use iodate when cooking.